 - The Flute Player, engraving, 15 × 11 cm, by Friedrich John (1769–1848) after Gerrit Dou (1613–1675).
 Uppsala: Universitetbibliotek, UBG 1925/5.
 Ref.
 RIdIM Stockholm (2000); Anthony Rowland-Jones (pers. comm., 2000).
 A young man with an open music book at his side plays a flared-bell recorder with a wide bore opening.
 Details of the beak and window/labium are unclear.
 Notes by Anthony Rowland-Jones (loc. cit.)

-- A Young Artist Sketching, oil on panel, 31 × 24.8 cm, Gerrit Dou (1613-1675).
+- A Young Artist Sketching, oil on panel, 31.0 × 24.8 cm, Gerrit Dou (1613–1675).
 Vienna: Dorotheum, 14 October 1997, Lot 59.
 Ref.
-Gabrius Data Bank (2001 – col.); Rijksbureau voor Kunsthistoriche Documentatie (2010-col.) A young artist sits at a curtain-draped table before a stone casement in a candlelit room sketching a bronze statue of Orpheus and Cerberus.
-Beside his sketch book is a cylindrical object which gives every appearance of being a recorder, the beak and window/labium and several duct flutes are clearly delineated. loc. cit.)
+Gabrius Data Bank (2001, col.); Rijksbureau voor Kunsthistoriche Documentatie (2010, col.) A young artist sits at a curtain-draped table before a stone casement in a candlelit room sketching a bronze statue of Orpheus and Cerberus.
+Beside his sketch book is a cylindrical object which gives every appearance of being a recorder, the beak and window/labium and several fingerholes are clearly delineated. loc. cit.)

 Louis Fabritius Dubourg

-Northern Netherlandish historical painter, decorative artist, engraver and watercolorist; born Amsterdam (1693), died Amsterdam (1775).
+Dutch historical painter, decorative artist, engraver and watercolorist; born and died Amsterdam (1693–1775).

 Frans Bartholomeus Douven [Doeven, Douven de Jonge] (1688-p.1726),

-German painter whose works include mythological and religious subjects, and portraits; born Düsseldorf (1688), died after 1726; possibly the son of painter Jan Frans van Douven (1656-1727).
+German painter whose works include mythological and religious subjects, and portraits; born Düsseldorf (1688), died p.
+1726; possibly the son of painter Jan Frans van Douven (1656–1727).